natenka/pyneng-book-en/docs/source/book/additional_info/argparse.rst

 ``argparse`` is not the only module for handling command line arguments.
 And not even the only one in standard library.

-This book deals only with ``argparse``, but in addition it is worth looking at modules that are not part of standard Python library.
+This book covers only ``argparse``, but in addition it is worth looking at modules that are not part of standard Python library.
 For example, `click <https://click.palletsprojects.com/>`__.

 .. note::
     `A good article <https://realpython.com/blog/python/comparing-python-command-line-parsing-libraries-argparse-docopt-click/>`__,